Welcome to Brown! Congratulations on your acceptance to the Master of Science in Cybersecurity program!

 Preparing for Courses/What to Expect

-For many of your classes, you will have homework and reading assignments before the first day of class.
-After you register for courses, you will be able to access their Canvas course website [if the course hosts its website on Canvas] at canvas.brown.edu.
+For many of your courses, you will have homework and reading assignments before the first day of class.
+After you register for courses, you will be able to access their Canvas course websites [if the course hosts its website on Canvas] at canvas.brown.edu.
 Once the system updates with your registration, the course should appear automatically on your Canvas homepage.
 If you have any questions about accessing course materials for your first day of classes, please check for course information here: https://cs.brown.edu/courses/

 Sign in for more information